 The hugely popular Indian eatery Dishoom has a King’s Cross branch on Stable Street, just off Granary Square.

 The now-legendary Bacon Naan Roll is a great way to start your day, or if you’re really hungry, The Big Bombay is the Dishoom twist on a fry up.
-The all day menu is served from 11.30 till late and features treats like Pau Bhaji, masala prawns, roomali rolls and black house daal.
+The all-day menu features treats like Pau Bhaji, masala prawns, roomali rolls and black house daal.
 Vegetarians are well catered for, and there are dairy-free, gluten-free and children friendly options throughout the day.

 The Permit Room Bar